Dungeons & Dragons controversies: Humanoids and monsters

 The non-D&D book Fundamentals of Game Design (2013) states: "in RPGs, race refers to groups of real and fantasy humanoids such as humans, dwarves, elves, giants, and so on.
 A better term would be species, but race is the term established by convention".
-Christopher Thomas, for PBS NewsHour, highlighted that Dungeons & Dragons creator Gary Gygax "was a self-described biological determinist", which influenced the design of the game.
+Jess Kung, on NPR's Code Switch, and Christopher Thomas, for PBS NewsHour, highlighted that Gary Gygax "was a self-described biological determinist", which influenced D&D's design.
+Steven Dashiell, for Scientific American, explained that a table "in the first edition of the Advanced Dungeons & Dragons game that dictated which demihuman cultures would get along easily or have a natural dislike" is "most often cited element of biological determinism in the early game".
 Level caps for non-humans and demihumans in early Dungeons & Dragons meant these "characters could never achieve the same degree of growth as human characters".
-Chris Van Dyke, in Race in Dungeons & Dragons, wrote "humans are the normative race, and given the Anglo-centric depiction of human culture in the game, humans can be interpreted as representing 'white people.'
+Chris Van Dyke, in Race in Dungeons & Dragons, wrote: "humans are the normative race, and given the Anglo-centric depiction of human culture in the game, humans can be interpreted as representing 'white people.'
 They are 'normal', while all other races, whether good or evil, are to some extent 'exotic,' and otherized".

-Historically, some races in Dungeons & Dragons have been depicted as automatically evil, and one critic states that they have been described with "language used to denigrate non-white peoples of the real world, specifically those of Asian or Black ethnicity".
-Another critic views that any portrayal of a fictional race or a "group of intelligent people as inherently evil feeds into the notion of harmful stereotypes. [...]
-Additionally, deciding that orcs are inherently less intelligent than other races also touches upon harmful topics of eugenics and the belief that some people are less intelligent solely due to their genetics".
+Historically, some races in Dungeons & Dragons have been depicted as automatically evil, and according to one critic, they have been described with "language used to denigrate non-white peoples of the real world, specifically those of Asian or Black ethnicity".
+Another critic writes that any portrayal of a fictional race or a "group of intelligent people as inherently evil feeds into the notion of harmful stereotypes".
 Matthew Gault, for Wired, highlighted the issue as "complicated and fraught.
 It's tied into a history of racial stereotypes and nerd power fantasies".

-However, in 2022, academic Christopher Ferguson reported that the game "was not associated with greater ethnocentrism (one facet of racism) attitudes" after he conducted a survey study of 308 adults (38.2% non-White, and 17% Dungeons and Dragons players).
-Ferguson concluded that Wizards of the Coast may be responding to a moral panic similar to that surrounding Satanism in the 1990s.
+In the academic journal Mythlore, Steven Holmes commented some fantasy races, such as the drow, were originally intended to be "perfect villains—endpoints on a divide of good and evil" and that villains as originally presented by Gygax were "evil without redemption, justifying any and all acts of violence against them".
+He thought it was important to view this as part of an author using "negative estrangement" within a narrative and "recognizing that fantasy races, particularly villains, are constructed as hybrids of often racist stereotypes does not therefore excuse or condemn the authors who use such stylings. [...]
+The process of negative estrangement is inextricably linked to the construction of monstrousness itself, and the role of the monster in narrative as the 'more evil' antagonist to amplify the protagonists' heroism".